 The Miniature and Toy Poodles were also popularly used in circuses because they were intelligent, loved performing, and were able to learn tricks.

 3. They were adored by King Louis XVI of France

 The Poodle became popular in England and Spain, but even more so in France.
-King Louis XVI was so enamoured by the Toy Poodle that the breed became the national dog of France.
+King Louis XVI was so enamored by the Toy Poodle that the breed became the national dog of France.

 4. But Poodles did not originate from France

 Poodles are often assumed to be French because they were so popular in the country.
 However, it is argued that Poodles originated in Germany where they are called 'Pudel'.
 This means 'splash in the water', referring to their role as water retrievers.

 5. They were also adored by another King The King of Rock 'n' Roll, Elvis Presley, was known to be a huge fan of this breed and had a great collection at his home in Graceland.
 He had a Poodle named Champagne while he was stationed in Germany.
 He was also known to give Poodles as gifts to women he loved.
 He gave a Toy Poodle named "Honey" to his wife, Priscilla Presley.